Make a Little Birdhouse in Your Soul

 But there is good news to report!
 Over the past fifty years, strategic long-term investments in the conservation of wetlands have led to dramatic increases in populations of ducks, geese, and swans.
 This proves that the decline in bird populations can be slowed … and even reversed … with targeted human intervention.

-Enter the JWP Audubon Society, a local affiliate of the National Audubon Society.
-JWP is part of a diverse coalition of dedicated people and organizations that have been working to restore natural habitats that benefit people and birds in central Illinois.
-JWP has been actively promoting awareness and restoring habitat for decades, and they have seen firsthand how quickly people and birds respond to restored habitats when nature is given a chance to recover.
-The following projects are local examples of restoration that connect JWP’s work in McLean County with the larger work highlighted in the State of the Birds report.
+Enter the Grand Prairie Bird Alliance, a local affiliate of the National Audubon Society.
+GPBA is part of a diverse coalition of dedicated people and organizations that have been working to restore natural habitats that benefit people and birds in central Illinois.
+GPBA has been actively promoting awareness and restoring habitat for decades, and they have seen firsthand how quickly people and birds respond to restored habitats when nature is given a chance to recover.
+The following projects are local examples of restoration that connect GPBA’s work in McLean County with the larger work highlighted in the State of the Birds report.

-• JWP is advising the Colene Hoose Natural Playground design team on bird-friendly native plants that will be incorporated into the site.
+• GPBA is advising the Colene Hoose Natural Playground design team on bird-friendly native plants that will be incorporated into the site.

-• JWP inspired film company Turnstone Productions to create a documentary film about wetland and prairie restoration in central Illinois.
+• GPBA inspired film company Turnstone Productions to create a documentary film about wetland and prairie restoration in central Illinois.
 The movie is expected to be released in 2023.

-• JWP has conducted bird population monitoring surveys in Bloomington Normal and McLean County for many decades.
+• GPBA has conducted bird population monitoring surveys in Bloomington Normal and McLean County for many decades.

-• JWP continues to partner with the City of Bloomington and Town of Normal parks departments to improve bird habitat on public property
+• GPBA continues to partner with the City of Bloomington and Town of Normal parks departments to improve bird habitat on public property

-• JWP leads programs to teach people all of the ways theycan garden and landscape for birds.
+• GPBA leads programs to teach people all of the ways theycan garden and landscape for birds.

 This plan involves coupling new technology with insights from social science to co-create conservation strategies with affected communities.
 Restoration of eastern forests is one example of ongoing work that has improved habitat quality and increased populations of birds.
 The rate of decline for Cerulean Warblers and Wood Thrush has slowed in areas where extensive forest restoration has been implemented.
 Restoring diversity in the forest benefits more than birds.
 People need clean water, clean air, and increased access to diverse natural habitats as well.